Uday Hussein: Other ventures

 Muhammad Asim Shanshal, head of the private office of Uday, said, "Uday by providing all the possibilities and needs for poors, as he allocated about 40% of the Olympic Committee's revenues as the head of the Olympic Committee, as he was coordinating with the rest of the ministries to allocate 20% of each ministry to poor families...
 They were spreading these rape rumours to discredit him, so it was not because Uday forced any girl to engage in obscenity, but we must note that any young man in any country has certain relationships and whims.
 He was a young man who had connections, and he was loved by everyone, and everyone wished to accompany him, but he was a smart person, as he knew very well and with an understanding of how to identify friends.
 Uday used to provide everything necessary for the players from homes, cars and all means of rest and decent living.
 But everything that happened if any player made a mistake was reprimanded by Uday, so if the player kept repeating mistakes, he had to be punished.
 The penalty was to stop him from playing and not participate in the team, until he regained consciousness, and apologized, and if the player insisted on the mistake, his punishment was severe, refer to legal matter.
 Uday was bloody fierce in the moment only, and after he laughed and loved fun."

-In the last years of the regime, the Fedayen Saddam troops led by Uday cut the heads of 30 prostitutes and threw them in front of their homes.
+In the last years of the regime, the Fedayeen Saddam troops led by Uday cut off the heads of 30 prostitutes and threw them in front of their homes.
 A member of a guerrilla group whose duties were mainly special operations of Saddam's Fedayeen said that they assassinated figures opposed to the regime, shattering the appearance of those who were accused of hiding the truth from the government.
 He said, "If Uday said, cut his tongue, hands, fingers, or head, or anything, we do that.
 As for the penalties that do not amount to death, they were executed according to a specific system, those who steal cut their fingers and hands.
 Those who lie, throw heavy stones on their backs, while informants who transmit incorrect information, put hot irons in their mouths, and those who evade the army, cut their ears."
 When Uday wanted to kill someone, he sent a group equipped with ten photographs of the target.
 The process would be recorded with video or audio to demonstrate that it was carried out and Uday would maintain a set of these videotapes.